 - NO herbicide has been used to this point.

-The versatility of the RENEGADE VT is tremendous!
+The versatility of the Rogue VT is tremendous!
 Here are what it has been used for since our roll-out last fall:

 - Manage corn stalk residue after harvest in the fall.

 - Prepare a seed bed to sow wheat after a soybean crop.

 - Size corn residue in the spring to be ready to plant beans.